SURFnet/ldns-zonediff/README.md

 ## 3. BUILDING

-To build `ldns-mergezone` fresh from the repository, execute the following commands:
+To build `ldns-zonediff` fresh from the repository, execute the following commands:

     make